Arizona Tier II Reporting

 Misclassifying Substances

-Be sure to consult the EPA list of lists to double check if chemicals stored at your facility are an extremely hazardous substance (EHS).
+Be sure to consult the EPA list of lists to double check if chemicals stored at your facility are, or contain, an extremely hazardous substance (EHS).

 Failing to Keep Up-To-Date with Changes in Regulations